mattmaniak/inkpot_gc_gtk/README.md

 # Inkpot GC GTK

 ## Description
 Gynvael Coldwind's inkpot_gc theme for GVim/Sublime ported to GTK+ editors.
 This is only a theme, not full config.
 Based on screenshots from his stream.
-Some colors were taken directly from inkpot_gc.vim, others from YouTube screenshots.
-Some may be a little vary in comparison to GVim/Sublime original due the optimization for the Gedit.
+Some colors were taken directly from `inkpot_gc.vim`.
+Some may be a little various in comparison to GVim/Sublime original due the optimization for the Gedit.

 ![Screenshot](photo.png)